markdtw/parallel-programming/README.md

 Basic OpenMP, Pthread and CUDA examples

 ## Compile
-`gpcc`: script to compile OpenMP/Pthread program.
+`gpcc`: script to compile OpenMP/Pthread program.<br>
 `nvcc`: script to compile CUDA program.

 ### basic-pp
-Contains basic introduction to the threading tools including OpenMP and Pthread `frogger.c`: the classic frogger game written in C/Pthread
+Contains basic introduction to the threading tools including OpenMP and Pthread.<br>
+`frogger.c`: the classic frogger game written in C/Pthread

 ### mandelbrot-set
 Classic pp problem.
-A particular set of complex numbers which has a highly convoluted fractal boundary when plotted.
+A particular set of complex numbers which has a highly convoluted fractal boundary when plotted.<br>
 `run_all`: the script to run five versions of the implementation.

 ### CUDA